Section 5. Applications

 The schematic of the four reference points is oriented toward True North.

-An initial test bed was made with this schematic at the entrance to the Halifax Harbour in Nova Scotia.
 The diamond shape is displayed on ECDIS as well as on radars.
 On-board instruments make it possible to check whether the displayed information is identical to that shown on the schematic.

 Section 5.2.2.
 Identification of Radar Marks

-Figure 5-11 illustrates the test bed conducts in Halifax Harbour at the Bedford Institute of Oceanography wharf.
+Figure 5-10 illustrates the Predicted Synthetic AIS AtoN in Halifax Harbour at the Bedford Institute of Oceanography wharf.
 The fixed aid to navigation at the end of the wharf is a good radar mark.
 The symbol for the Synthetic AIS AtoN “OCEANO WHARF” helps to identify the aid to navigation, especially on the radar image where the diffused echo from the wharf prevents the fixed aid from being identified.

-Figure 5-15 illustrates again the range tracking enhancement on the radar using AIS AtoN symbols.
+Figure 5-14 illustrates again the range tracking enhancement on the radar using AIS AtoN symbols.

 Section 5.2.3.
 Protecting Whales - Identification of Dynamic Sectors